mdkp-hsg/Learn-Khasi-Website/_pages/features.md

 - Sngur (sngurshillong@gmail.com)
 - More to be added later

-If you are insterested to become an editor, contact us via email.
+If you are interested to become an editor, contact us via email.

 #### Source code: